praganya21/Tata-Forage/README.md

 **Link to** [Certificate](https://www.novypro.com/project/tata-virtual-internship-power-bi)

+**Key Metrics**

+- Revenue
+- Total Quantities sold
+- Total variety of products
+- Total no. of customers
+- No. of countries
+- Total no. of orders
+- Customer Retention Rate
+- customer repetition

+**Informative Visuals**

+- Monthly Customer Retention Rate
+- Revenue and Quantity sold by Country
+- Top 5 high revenue generated products along with quantity
+- Top 10 high revenue generated customers
+- Top 3 and bottom 3 countries by revenue generation
+- Customer repetion

 **Key Insights**

 - November contributes the most to the revenue generation i.e., 1.5M while the February month generates the least revenue of 523K.